yashasdevasurmutt/germinal/README.md

 <!-- TOC --><a name="bugfix-changelog"></a>
 ## Bugfix Changelog

-- 9/25/25: Import fix for local colabdesign module (commit 8b5b655, ref issue #8)
+- 9/25/25: Import fix for local colabdesign module ([commit 8b5b655](https://github.com/SantiagoMille/germinal/commit/8b5b655), [pr #8](https://github.com/SantiagoMille/germinal/pull/8))
-- 9/25/25: A metric meant for tracking purposes `external_i_pae` was erroneously set to be used as a filter (commit 49be2e9, ref issue # 7)
+- 9/25/25: A metric meant for tracking purposes `external_i_pae` was erroneously set to be used as a filter ([commit 49be2e9](https://github.com/SantiagoMille/germinal/commit/49be2e9), [issue #7](https://github.com/SantiagoMille/germinal/issues/7))
-- 9/26/25: Resolved an error which caused passing runs to crash at the final stage due to a misnamed varibale (commit 9292e1e, ref issue #11)
+- 9/26/25: Resolved an error which caused passing runs to crash at the final stage due to a misnamed variable ([commit 9292e1e](https://github.com/SantiagoMille/germinal/commit/9292e1e), [issue #11](https://github.com/SantiagoMille/germinal/issues/11))

 <!-- TOC --><a name="citation"></a>
 ## Citation